 Doctorate in Business and Socioeconomic Sciences

-Prerequisite for the admission to the PhD study program is a Master or diploma degree in the field of business or one of the social or economic sciences from an accredited post-secondary educational institution.
-Applicants who do not completely fulfill these requirements can qualify by successfully completing Master of Science courses at Modul University Vienna.
+Prerequisite for the admission to the PhD study program is a three-year Bachelor and a two-year Master degree in the field of business or one of the social or economic sciences from an accredited post-secondary educational institution.
+Applicants who do not completely fulfill these requirements can qualify by successfully completing further Master of Science courses at Modul University Vienna.

 Step 1: Online application